Probing the onset of hydrodynamization in peripheral p-Pb collisions at $\sqrt{s_{NN}} =$ 5.02 TeV: Model Framework

-The first-order transport coefficients, shear, and bulk viscosities are conventionally introduced by taking the ratio with the entropy density.
+The first-order transport coefficients, shear and bulk viscosities, are conventionally introduced by taking their ratio with the entropy density.
 In a realistic scenario, the shear viscosity to entropy density ratio ($\eta/s$) would be a function of temperature.
-Constraints on this temperature-dependent $\eta/s$ have been explored in a Bayesian study~\citep{eta_by_s_NATUREpaper}.
-The temperature dependent $\eta/s$ in this work has been parameterized as~\citep{JS_Multisystem_Bayesian},
+Constraints on this temperature-dependent $\eta/s$ have been explored in a Bayesian study~\citep{eta_by_s_NATUREpaper}, motivated in part by the conjectured lower bound on $\eta/s$ from gauge-gravity duality~\citep{KSS_limit}.
+The temperature-dependent $\eta/s$ in this work has been parameterized as~\citep{JS_Multisystem_Bayesian},

-Here, $\Theta$ is the Heaviside step function, $a_{\rm high}$, $a_{\rm low}$, $(\eta/s)_{\rm kink}$ and $T_{\eta}$ are the parameters chosen such that $\eta/s$ stays with the bounds allowed by Bayesian analysis.
-The values of these parameters are given in Sec.\ref{sec:parameters}.
-The second order transport coefficient called \textit{shear relaxation time}, $\tau_\pi$, is related to $\eta/s$ as,
+Here, $\Theta$ is the Heaviside step function, and $a_{\rm high}$, $a_{\rm low}$, $(\eta/s)_{\rm kink}$, and $T_{\eta}$ are parameters chosen such that $\eta/s$ stays within the bounds allowed by the Bayesian analysis.
+The values of these parameters are given in Sec.~\ref{sec:parameters}.
+The second-order transport coefficient called the \textit{shear relaxation time}, $\tau_\pi$, is related to $\eta/s$ as,

-where $b_{\pi}$ is a constant whose values have been estimated from microscopic theories.
-We will refer this coefficient $b_{\pi}$ as the \textit{shear relaxation time factor} in this study.
+where $b_{\pi}$ is a constant whose value has been estimated from microscopic theories.
+We will refer to this coefficient, $b_{\pi}$, as the \textit{shear relaxation time factor} in this study.